pablo-gar/cell_annotation_HCA/pancreas/apendix/set_up.md

-# Appendix - Set up and download pancreas datasets
+# Appendix - Set up enviroments and download pancreas datasets
 This is a guide to fully set up all necessary files, scripts and python/R packages from this repository ([https://github.com/pablo-gar/cell_annotation_HCA](https://github.com/pablo-gar/cell_annotation_HCA))

 Upon setting up you can proceed with training and applying cell type annotation models for scRNA-seq data as well as reproduce the results obtained for the pancreas dataset